breengles/hse_hw/ProdStories/06. Spellchecker/README.md

 ## Median position of the correct word in the suggestions
 1.00 in both models

-that is, almost every time we suggest correct word as the 2nd one.
+that is, almost every time we suggest correct word as the 1st one if it is in the suggested list.